deckyal/DFC/README.md

 -testFold signifies the fold test (0~4).
 The corresponding CSV will be on the ./models

 Citation :
 D. Aspandi, O. Pujol, and X. Binefa.
 Heatmap-Guided Balanced Deep Convolution Networks for Family Classification in the Wild.
-In Recognizing Families In the Wild (RFIW) workshop in conjunction with FG 2019, In Press
+In Recognizing Families In the Wild (RFIW) workshop in conjunction with FG 2019, In Press.